 “In any service industry, employees go through service training,” Olive said.
 “Our facility is no exception.
 At times issues do happen.
 That happens in any industry.
 And of course, we want to be as friendly and professional to our customers as possible.”

 Olive went on to explain that he thinks complaints are more likely when the rooms are packed, as they were at the time of the interview, because of the frustrating wait times.
-The coronavirus pandemic led to a staffing shortage and the industry has yet to fully recover from it—but either way, former customers have been abandoning to trade for reasons other than crowded queues.
+The coronavirus pandemic led to a staffing shortage and the industry has yet to fully recover from it—but either way, former customers have made complaints for reasons other than crowded queues.